intowow/ce-dfp-sample-iOS/README.md

 Before adding CrystalExpress as Custom network, you have to integrate DFP SDK by following the instructions on the [DFP website](https://developers.google.com/mobile-ads-sdk/docs/dfp/ios/quick-start).

-** NOTICE: This porject does not contain CrystalExpress SDK.
+** NOTICE: This porject does not contain CrystalExpress SDK.
 Please contact your Intowow account manager.
 We will provide the appropriate version of SDK and Crystal ID to fit your needs.**

 The custom event is under folder 'DFPDemo/CrystalExpress_Google_CustomEvent/'

 ## CHANGELOG

+#### Version 2 (2018-04-02)
+* Use new interface to request AD.

 #### Version 1 (2018-03-20)
 * Implement DFP Custom Events.